What It's Like to Get Caught in a Wildfire

 My experience began on a sunny Saturday afternoon in early September.
 Labor Day was the first time my wife and I had all three of our busy, nearly grown kids with us since Christmas.
 Figuring we’d spend the day together romping around Oregon’s natural playground, we drove 40 miles east to the Eagle Creek Trail, a path that follows a waterfall-clotted river on an uphill climb toward the richly forested Bull Run watershed.

 When we arrived just after noon, the parking lot was so crowded that we had to double back and bootleg a spot on the side of the road.
-Setting out through a thicket of multi-generational tourist families, taut hikers, cooler-toting beer dudes, toddler-chasing couples, and dozens of other Oregon types, we continued for three breezy miles, had a shady lunch at the High Bridge, and after an hour or so headed to the Punch Bowl Falls swimming area for a cooling dip.
+Setting out through a thicket of multigenerational tourist families, taut hikers, cooler-toting beer dudes, toddler-chasing couples, and dozens of other Oregon types, we continued for three breezy miles, had a shady lunch at the High Bridge, and after an hour or so headed to the Punch Bowl Falls swimming area for a cooling dip.
 We were back on the trail at 4 p.m. for the gentle two-mile stroll down to the car.
 A sweet end to a lovely afternoon, right until one of my sons, Teddy, came sprinting back from walking a few hundred feet ahead of us.

 The trail was on fire, he shouted.
 In fact, the entire hillside was ablaze.